9

 Approval Process in Salesforce

-Several declarative (point and click) solutions in Salesforce automate business processes for the enterprise.
-The tool from which the business process automation should be deployed must be determined.
+Several declarative (point-and-click) solutions in Salesforce automate enterprise business processes.
+The tool for deploying the business process automation must be determined.

-Automation can be applied to a wide range of business scenarios with requirements such as automatically creating invoices, allocating records to users based on specific profiles, sending records for managers’ approval, and sending letters to customers.
+Automation can be applied to a wide range of business scenarios, including automatically creating invoices, allocating records to users based on specific profiles, sending records for managers’ approval, and sending letters to customers.

-Approval processes in Salesforce are one such tool that streamlines the process of getting sign-off for various business decisions and actions within the platform.
+Approval processes in Salesforce are one such tool that streamlines sign-off for various business decisions and actions within the platform.
 They automate the flow of records through defined steps, ensuring proper review and authorization before finalization.
 Here’s a breakdown:

 What is Approval Process in Salesforce?

 The Approval Process is an automated process that an organization uses to approve records in Salesforce.
-For example, there are fields of priority and salary, if you wish to set a record where whenever the salary of an employee is greater than 1,00,000 then the approval process should run.
+For example, there are fields of priority and salary.
+If you wish to set a record that whenever an employee’s salary exceeds 100,000, the approval process should run.

-This will trigger the manager and approval the priority of that record should be set to high.
-So, Users can take advantage of such an approval process in Salesforce whenever needed.
+This will trigger the manager, and the record’s priority should be set to high.
+Users can take advantage of this approval process in Salesforce whenever needed.

 Records submitted for approval are approved by the user(s) in the organization.
 These users are called Approvers.
-A single Approval process is bound to a single object because when a rule is defined, this object influences the fields that will be available to set the criteria.
+A single Approval process is bound to a single object because, when a rule is defined, that object determines which fields will be available to set the criteria.

-An approval process consists of finalizing the basic properties of the approval process (as shown in the below image), approval steps, and actions to be executed.
+An approval process consists of three steps: finalizing the basic properties of the approval process, approval steps, and actions to be executed at each stage.

 approval process steps and actions